Federation of Special Service and Clerical Employees ERTO

 Password: If you are signing in for the first time, the password is your postal code and last name typed together in capital letters for example 00520WILLIAMS.
 You will have to change your password when you sign in for the first time.
 Remember to use your new password when you sign in next time.

-If you join ERTO while you are a member of some other union, make sure that your union dues are paid right up until you join ERTO.
-Any break in the payment of dues will mean that your membership in the unemployment fund is suspended and you may not be eligible to unemployment support.
+If you join ERTO while you are a member of some other union, make sure that your membership fees are paid right up until you join ERTO.
+Any break in the payment of fees will mean that your membership in the unemployment fund is suspended and you may not be eligible to unemployment support.